TuWeile/ResuME/README.md

 #### Without Docker Compose
 1. Copy the OpenAI key and endpoints along with your Azure CosmoDB connection string into `config.ini`.
-2. Using your Terminal, change your directory to the directory `microsoftHackathon` where the Dockerfile for the Python backend is located.
+2. Using your Terminal, change your directory to the directory `ResuME` where the Dockerfile for the Python backend is located.
 Run the following command in the Terminal.
   ```shell
   docker build --pull --rm -f "Dockerfile" -t devguidebackendapi:latest "."